saebod/GitPasswordChecker/README.md

 # GitPasswordChecker

-This project scans all previous commits to find passwords/keys/tokens that are entered in the keyword.txt file.
+This project scans all previous commits to find passwords/keys/tokens that are entered in the GitPasswordChecker/Keywords.txt file.

 ![FoundKeyword](GitPasswordChecker/pic/FoundKeyword.png)